openstack/freezer/doc/README.rst

 Features
 ========

-Freezer is a Backup Restore DR as a Service platform that helps you to automate the data backup and restore process.
+Freezer is a Backup Restore as a Service platform that helps you to automate the data backup and restore process.

 The following features are available: